kritisen/kritisen.github.io/_posts/2017-12-03-jupyterhub-git-terminal.md

 - [Spark notebooks](https://zeppelin.apache.org/) (a data-scientist at amazon says this is the new thing there -- mainly because of the native spark connection)
 ...

-Speaking of competition in this space, there was recently some interesting twitter chatter comparing different options on a thread started by Jake Van der Plas (our scidbpy 1.0 creator) https://twitter.com/jakevdp/status/923936168521097216.
+Speaking of competition in this space, there was recently some [interesting twitter chatter](https://twitter.com/jakevdp/status/923936168521097216) comparing different options on a thread started by Jake Van der Plas (our scidbpy 1.0 creator) .
 Azure is criticized.
 Many other players are mentioned.

 Interesting space to watch out for.